 When athletes are partaking in the long jump, the jumps are measured from the take-off line to the break in the landing area that any part of the body touches.
-The jump will be considered a failed attempt if they take off from outside of the take-off board.
-It will not count if the athlete executes the jump and touches the ground beyond the take-off line.
-Lastly, the jump will not count if, during landing, the athlete touches outside of the landing area which is closer to the take-off line instead of the closest break made in the sand.
+The jump will not count and be considered a failed attempt if the athlete jumps from in front of the take-off line or lands outside of the landing area.

 During distance races, when there are 12 athletes in the race, they may be split into two staggered groups from the beginning.
 Around 65% of them will be on the regular start line and the other runners will have a separate start line which is across the track’s outer half.

-Middle distance races that are either 800 meters or longer, the runners have no starting blocks.
-Middle distance runners will begin the race in an upright position, and their hands are not allowed to touch the ground.
-The command to start for the races is “On your marks!" and once the runners are at the mark and the gun is fired, they may officially begin the race.
-8 runners are composed for the 800 meters race, and each of them has their own lane for the staggered start.
+Middle distance races are races that are 800 meters or longer.
+In these races, the runners do not begin positioned over a block.
+Middle distance runners instead will begin the race in an upright position.
+In fact, their hands are not even allowed to touch the ground.
+The command to start for the races is “On your marks!”
+Only once the runners are at the mark and the gun is fired may they officially begin the race.
+These races also have a staggered start format, with eight racers in individual lanes of equal lengths.

-All runners must stay in their assigned lanes throughout the first run and may break their position after.
-For the 1500 meters and steeplechase, a group start is used since they have up to 12 runners.
-Runners do not have any lane assignments for the 1500 meter race and steeplechase.
+All runners must stay in their assigned lanes throughout the first run and may only break their position afterwards.
+For the 1500 meters and the steeplechase run, a group start is used since they may have up to 12 runners participating.
+Runners do not however have any lane assignments for the 1500 meter race nor the steeplechase.

-In the hurdle and sprint events for the Olympics, all runners must stay within their pre-assigned lanes.
-If any runner goes outside of their assigned lane, they will be disqualified.
+In the hurdle and sprint events for the Olympics, all runners must stay within their respective pre-assigned lanes for the duration of the race.
+If any runner, of their own accord, goes outside of their assigned lane, they will be disqualified.
 If a runner is forced out of their lane by another person and does not gain any advantage, there will not be any disqualifications.
-If sprinters set forth a starting motion before the Starter's gun is fired, that is considered a false start.
-This false start will result in an automatic disqualification.
+If sprinters set forth a starting motion before the starter’s gun is fired, that is considered a false start.
+Any false start will result in an immediate and automatic disqualification.

-Athletes who partake in race walking must always make constant contact with the ground.
-The athlete’s advancing leg will be straightened from the time they make the first contact with the ground until they are in the vertical upright position.
-Judges will give athletes warnings if they violate the definition of race walking with either a bent knee or loss of contact with the ground.
-If an athlete receives three warnings from three different judges, they will be disqualified.
+Race walking athletes should always make constant contact with the ground.
+The athlete’s advancing leg must also be fully straight from the time they make the first contact with the ground until they are back in the vertical upright position.
+Judges will give athletes warnings if they violate the definition of race walking with either a bent knee or any loss of contact with the ground.
+If an athlete receives three warnings from three different judges, they will be disqualified from competition.

-If athletes step out of the throwing circle and throw the discus, shot put, or hammer, this will be considered a failed attempt.
-If the athlete steps out of the runway while throwing the javelin, this will also be a failed attempt.
+If athletes step out of the throwing circle and throw the discus, shot put, or hammer, the throw will not count and it will be considered a failed attempt.
+If the athlete steps out of the runway while throwing the javelin, it will also be scored as a failed attempt.
 They may not leave the runway or circle until the designated throwing object has touched the ground.
-A valid throw must fall within the bounds of the marked landing area.
+A throw must fall within the marked landing area to be counted.

-When performing a high jump, it will be considered a failed attempt when the athlete has touched the crossbar and it does not remain on the supports.
-When performing a long jump, a failed attempt may occur if the athlete executes the jump and touches the ground beyond the take-off line.
+When performing a high jump, it will be considered a failed attempt when the athlete has touched the crossbar and the crossbar does not remain on the supports.
+A failed attempt also occurs during a long jump if the athlete executes the jump and touches the ground beyond the take-off line.
 Another way is if they take off from outside of the take-off board.
-Lastly, the jump will be a failed attempt if, during landing, the athlete touches outside of the landing area.
+Lastly, a jump will be considered a failed attempt if, during landing, the athlete touches outside of the designated landing area.

-A sprinter can be disqualified from a race if they set forth a starting motion before the starter’s gun is fired.
+A sprinter can be disqualified from a race if they set forth a starting motion before the starter’s gun is actually fired.
 This is a false start and results in immediate disqualification.
-During a steeplechase, if any runner trails their foot along any barrier or steps to the side of a jump, they will be disqualified.
-Lastly, during a race walking event, if an individual athlete receives three different warnings from three different judges, they will be disqualified.
+During a steeplechase, if any runner runs around an obstacle, they will be disqualified from the race.
+Lastly, during a race walking event, if an individual athlete receives three different warnings from three different judges, they will be automatically disqualified.